Blocking ads removes funding from us!

 Fitbit Premium has been around for quite a while now, but it's only now that the service is available with us.
 For 7,99 euros pro month or 79,99 euros you can use the service.
 But what do you get for your money?

-Premium includes advanced sleep analysis, Prohow-to programs, health reports, mindfulness sessions, video workouts, and games and competitions.
-The health reports surprised me the most.
-If desired, the Fitbit app will export a PDF that really ANY Health data that the watch records.
+Premium includes advanced sleep analysis, guided programs, health reports, mindfulness sessions, video workouts, and games and competitions.
+I was most surprised by the health reports.
+If you wish, the Fitbit app exports a PDF that is really ANY Health data that the watch records.
 The document provides information on heart health, weight, activity and sleep.
 This can be interesting not only for you, but also for a visit to the doctor.

 Fitbit Sense health report